01 of 10

 Semana Santa begins earlier in Castilla y León than in Andalusia, beginning two Fridays before Easter Sunday, making a total of 10 days of celebrations.
 The festivities start on Friday, April 12 in 2019, known as Viernes de los Dolores.Continue to 6 of 10 below.

 Semana Santa in Zamora

-Zamora is the smallest of the six Castilla y Leon cities but is the most famous when it comes to Semana Santa.
-Though there are more processions in Leon and Valladolid, they are not as old as those of Zamora, and Zamora's floats (called pasos) are designed by famous artists.
+Despite being the smallest of Castilla y León's six major cities, Zamora is the most famous when it comes to Semana Santa.
+Though there are more processions in León and Valladolid, they are not as old as those of Zamora, and Zamora's floats are designed by famous artists.

-Zamora's Semana Santa begins with one procession a day from the Viernes de Dolores (the first Friday) until the first Sunday (Domingo de Ramos).
-There is then one processions a day in the evening from Monday until Wednesday (Lunes Santo, Martes Santo and Miercoles Santo) and another one at midnight.
+Zamora's Semana Santa begins with one procession a day from Viernes de Dolores (the Friday before Palm Sunday) until Palm Sunday (Domingo de Ramos) itself.
+There is then one procession a day in the evening from Monday until Wednesday, and another one at midnight.

 07 of 10

 Valladolid is another of the most important cities in Spain during Semana Santa.
 It is second only to Zamora in terms of the age and beauty of the floats.

 On Viernes de los Dolores (Friday, April 12) and Sábado de Pasión (Saturday, April 13), there are processions in the evenings.
 On Palm Sunday (April 14), there is a blessing in the cathedral followed by a procession shortly after it at midday, with another at night.